RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/04-service-to-service-call.md

 Open ``src/main/resources/application-default.properties``{{open}}

-And add these properties by clicking **Copy to Editor**:
+And add these properties by clicking **Copy to Editor** and adding to the `#TODO: Configure netflix libraries` marker:

 <pre class="file" data-filename="src/main/resources/application-default.properties" data-target="insert" data-marker="#TODO: Configure netflix libraries">
 inventory.ribbon.listOfServers=inventory:8080
 feign.hystrix.enabled=true
 </pre>

-By setting inventory.ribbon.listOfServers we are hard coding the actual URL of the service to `inventory:8080`.
+By setting `inventory.ribbon.listOfServers` we are hard coding the actual URL of the service to `inventory:8080`.
 If we had multiple servers we could also add those using a comma.
 However using Kubernetes there is no need to have multiple endpoints listed here since Kubernetes has a concept of _Services_ that will internally route between multiple instances of the same service.
 Later on we will update this value to reflect our URL when deploying to OpenShift.

 Now that we have a client we can make use of it in our `CatalogService`

 Open ``src/main/java/com/redhat/coolstore/service/CatalogService.java``{{open}}

-And autowire (e.g. inject) the client into it.
+And autowire (e.g. inject) the client into it by inserting this at the `//TODO: Autowire Inventory Client` marker:

 <pre class="file" data-filename="src/main/java/com/redhat/coolstore/service/CatalogService.java" data-target="insert" data-marker="//TODO: Autowire Inventory Client">
 @Autowired